 # # #

 The Harrington Discovery Institute at University Hospitals in Cleveland, OH—part of The Harrington Project for Discovery & Development—aims to advance medicine and society by enabling our nation’s most inventive scientists to turn their discoveries into medicines that improve human health.
 The institute was created in 2012 with a $50 million founding gift from the Harrington family and instantiates the commitment they share with University Hospitals to a Vision for a ‘Better World’.
 For more information, visit: HarringtonDiscovery.org

 Fund for Cures UK, Ltd.

 University Hospitals Health System, Inc. of Cleveland, Ohio, USA established Fund for Cures UK, Ltd. (Fund for Cures UK) to make grants and establish affiliations or centres of excellence to advance scientific discoveries into medicines.
-Fund for Cures UK will operate in England, Wales, Scotland and Northern Ireland, in proximity to UK researchers and benefit from complementary local knowledge, background and expertise to more effectively translate UK discoveries into medicines for unmet needs.
-Fund for Cures UK will make charitable grants to leading universities, medical schools, research institutes, and other charitable and scientific institutions.
+Fund for Cures UK operates in England, Wales, Scotland and Northern Ireland, in proximity to UK researchers and benefits from complementary local knowledge, background and expertise to more effectively translate UK discoveries into medicines for unmet needs.
+Fund for Cures UK makes charitable grants to leading universities, medical schools, research institutes, and other charitable and scientific institutions.
 As with the U.S. programmes, the company’s grants will be entirely charitable and the company will obtain no rights or intellectual property that may be generated through the grant-funded research.
 For more information, visit: FundforCures.org.uk